How to Manage What Kids Watch Online isn’t a sponsored post, but I did get a cool gift at my meeting with BBFC.

 Ah, kids today.
 They may never know the joy of sneaking into a 15-certificate movie.
 For starters, there’s now a 12-certificate for films like Dirty Dancing.

 More importantly, though, our teens go to the cinema less than ever.
 Most of the films and box sets that my teen watches are online.
-She watches YouTube, Sky TV, Netflix, Apple TV and various social media platforms.
+She watches horror movies and endless box sets on YouTube, Sky TV, Netflix, Apple TV and various social media platforms.

 It’s a worry, isn’t it?
 And by worry I mean “endlessly terrifying”.
 Because while there’s a lot of Peppa Pig online, there’s also a lot of NOT Peppa.